RootMyTV/RootMyTV.github.io/README.md

 ## Blind deployment

-A TV with a broken screen can be rooted as well quite easily.
+A TV with a broken screen can be rooted quite easily, turning it into a useful platform for further research.

-[An exploit](https://rootmy.tv) can be saved to a local disk on (Ctrl-S...) a "normal" browser running on a local network.
+[The exploit](https://rootmy.tv) can be saved to a local disk on (Ctrl-S...) a "normal" browser running on a local network.
 After opening the resulting `index.html` file a prompt will be shown asking for an IP address of a TV to perform rooting on.
 This can help when rooting a TV without a working display.